prashantgaikwad132/Netflix-Movies-and-TV-Shows-Clustering-using-KNN/README.md

 6) There are about 70% movies and 30% TV shows on Netflix.
 <img src="images/1.png">

+For viewing all the visualizations, please go to code - ipynb file.

 The fourth step was changing categorical variables into numerical by feature reduction and feature engineering by one hot encoding.

 The fifth step was model building using clustering model.